MPRlab/PitchSensing2025/README.md

 3. **XOR Autocorrelation**
    Binarizes the audio signal using a basic threshold and computes an XOR-based autocorrelation.
 Finds the first minimum in the result to estimate the period and thus the frequency.
+   For more information, see [Joel de Guzman's research](https://www.cycfi.com/2018/03/fast-and-efficient-pitch-detection-bitstream-autocorrelation/)

 ---